 In 2009, the Group occupied a portion of its investment property and converted it into an office space.
 The portion which is owner-occupied is properly reclassified as property and equipment (Note 6).
 The remaining portion is leased to other parties.
-In 2015, rental income from investment in condominium units amounts to P7.02 million (2014 - P6.11 million; 2013 - P6.23 million).
+In 2016, rental income from investment in a condominium unit amounts to P7.15 million (2015 - P7.02 million; 2014 - P6.11 million) (Note 7).